kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 V_{sig}(a,K_{pub})=1
 ```

-if and only if the detached signature verifies against the canonical authorization message under the pinned public key.
+if and only if the detached authorization signature verifies against the canonical authorization message under the pinned public key.

 Conceptually: